-In this study we normalise the footprints by the total contribution from the whole domain area of fixed size.
+In this study we normalise the footprints by the total contribution from the whole domain area of fixed size, i.e. both positively and negatively contributing areas are included.
 Another option, of normalising by the fraction from positively contributing areas alone, would cause bias between the models because of the two fundamentally different sources of negative contributions, stochastic noise and overall flow pattern which dominates negative contributions of the BW and the LES models, respectively.
 While stochastic noise could be reduced by a coarse grid, the effect of flow pattern is better revealed by using a dense grid.
-In both cases the fraction of negative areas would decrease, whereas the flux contribution from the whole domain does not depend on the grid size and thus serves better as a normalisation parameter.
+In both cases the fraction of negative areas would decrease, whereas the flux contribution from the whole domain does not depend on the grid cell size and thus serves better as a normalisation parameter.
 Because the LES model showed most prominent areas of negative contributions to the signal, the selection of extension of total domain area presented above was consequently used for footprint normalisation for all models (Table 1).